lanl-future-campaign/c2-libzdb2/README.md

 make
 ```

-The other is to build LibZDB against the ZFS we just installed to /opt/zfs.
+The other is to build LibZDB against the ZFS we just installed.

 ```bash
 git clone https://github.com/lanl-future-campaign/c2-libzdb2.git